bem-archive/bem-articles/yamapsbem/yamapsbem.en.md

 Maybe with BEM methodology the example becomes more complicated, but we get structured and easy-to-support code.
 Moreover we can easily scale this code.

-Thanks to Alexander Tarmolov (@tarmolov) for advice and support. ￼
+Thanks to [Alexander Tarmolov](http://twitter.com/tarmolov) for advice and support. ￼

 <img src="http://zloylos.me/other/imgs/ymapsbem/denis.png" alt="">